Jerry Leahy

-Early years
+Early life

 Leahy was born in 1934 in Bay City, Michigan, and attended North St. Joseph's High School.
 He played college football as an end and linebacker for the Colorado Buffaloes from 1954 to 1956.
-He was a member of the 1956 Colorado Buffaloes football team that won the 1957 Orange Bowl.
+He was a member of the 1956 Buffaloes team that won the 1957 Orange Bowl.
 He was a "near unanimous choice" for the 1956 All-Big Seven Conference football team.

-Professional football
+Professional career

-Leahy was drafted by the Detroit Lions in the seventh round (83rd overall pick) of the 1957 NFL Draft.
+Leahy was selected by the Detroit Lions in the seventh round (83rd overall pick) of the 1957 NFL draft.
 When Buddy Parker left the Lions to become coach of the Pittsburgh Steelers in 1957, he signed Leahy to come with him to Pittsburgh.
 Leahy appeared in one game for the Steelers in 1957.
 He was signed again by the Steelers in May 1958.
 He was dropped by the Steelers at the end of August 1958.